vorcigernix/engineeringroles/makers/principal_product_architect.md

 ### Results
 * Work with the Engineering Leadership (meaning Directors, VPs, CTO) on defining regular Product Engineering team objectives and key results that ladder up to company and product team key results
-* Focus on ensuring that all technical and architecture decisions are in service to Meetup achieving our company and Product team key results as fast and as well as possible
+* Focus on ensuring that all technical and architecture decisions are in service to Socialbakers achieving our company and Product team key results as fast and as well as possible
 * Identify the Product codebase improvements with highest impact and collaborate with Engineering Leadership to define a solution and roadmap for execution
 * Coordinate with Engineering Leadership to roll out big initiatives and improvements across the entire engineering team
 * Monitor performance of engineers across all Product teams and suggest improvements to engineering leads and managers